-The 1894 wooden structure was eventually replaced by a concrete bridge, which opened in December 1938, three years after commencement of the work in July 1935.
+The 1894 wooden structure was eventually replaced by a concrete bridge opened in December 1938, three years after commencement of the work in July 1935.

 The new bridge was described as a modern and impressive structure, measuring 875 feet in length.